sophstad/sophstad.github.io/index.md

 ---
 title: Sophie Stadler
+layout: "layouts/screen.liquid"
 ---

-I’m a New York City-based software engineer working on continuous integration tooling at [MongoDB](https://mongodb.com).
+I’m a Brooklyn-based software engineer working on continuous integration tooling at [MongoDB](https://mongodb.com).
 I enjoy working full-stack on products that are equitable and accessible.

 Reach me —